Potatoes in the life of the believer

 Good morning and welcome to our second day of discussing the place of carbs in the life of a Christian.
 That may sound like a very strange subject coming from a church, so I’ll start with a little anecdote.

 Yesterday my GP took my blood pressure; 120/83.
-It doesn't get better than that; and it started dropping I think when I began to understand and formulate this principle of potatoes in the life of the Believer.
+It doesn't get better than that; and it started dropping I think when I began to understand and formulate these principles around potatoes in the life of the Believer.

 It’s all about taking good care of the temple where Almighty God dwells.
-The lower back still troubles but only occasionally these days; a disciplined daily set of exercises means it is infrequent.
+The lower back still troubles but only occasionally these days; a disciplined daily set of exercises also contributes to a my healthy, largely pain-free spine.

 Potato flowersPotatoes in flower.